 By Abba Dukawa

-Dukawa writes via firstname.lastname@example.org
+Dukawa writes from Kano and can be reached via firstname.lastname@example.org

 The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Sky Daily